Outside Consulting, Research and Outside Employment

 Faculty and administrative employees whose primary positions are with the Board of Trustees normally shall not be employed under any employment or regular agreements or contracts for more than normal full-time employment from the State of Illinois and/or university funds.

 Exceptions may be granted in the case of faculty teaching extension or noncredit courses or other circumstances when duties are performed in addition to their regular assignments.
 Exceptions may be made upon advance approval of the president or a designee.

 Faculty must have prior written approval of the president or a designee, to perform research or provide consulting services to nongovernmental agencies.
 (University Faculty Research and Consulting Act, 110 ILCS 100/0.01 et seq., effective September 16, 1969.)

 Employment or services provided outside of those activities supported by the State of Illinois and/or university funds should not encroach upon the employee's primary responsibilities and obligation to the employer.

 The president or a designee shall authorize in writing those persons designated to approve outside employment.
 A copy of the written authorization shall be maintained by the President's Office.

 Disclosure and Approval

-No, covered employees must receive approval prior to commencement of any OCR/OE activity.
+No, faculty and administrative employees must receive approval prior to commencement of any OCR/OE activity.

 If your OCR/OE request is not approved by your supervisor then there is no process for appealing that action.
 You can, however, discuss it with your supervisor and resolve any concerns that might have led to the denial of your request.

-All faculty and administrative employees (Supportive Professional Staff) are required to obtain appropriate approval prior to engaging in any and all outside consulting and/or research or outside employment activities.
+All faculty (tenured/tenure-track faculty, instructors, research faculty, clinical faculty, etc.) and administrative employees (Supportive Professional Staff) are required to obtain appropriate approval prior to engaging in any and all outside consulting and/or research or outside employment activities.